CMMC Terms

 Defense Contractor

-Defense Contractors are organizations which provide products or services to the Department of Defense.
-They are generally privately-owned companies who have at least one contract with the Department of Defense.
-Note: while most Defense Contractors are located and operated within the United States, there are many overseas and multinational companies which provide products and services to the DoD.
+Defense Contractors are organizations that provide products or services to the Department of Defense.
+They are generally privately owned companies that have at least one contract with the Department of Defense.
+Note: while most Defense Contractors are located and operated within the United States, there are many overseas and multinational companies that provide products and services to the DoD.

 Denial of Service